Does a Garage Need Footings or Foundations? Useful Information

 The load of the structure above passes through the foundation to the footings.
 The load per square foot is reduced significantly by the higher area of the footing.

-Footings for garage support the foundation wall by spreading the load on a large area.
-This is especially useful if you are building on soft soil with low load bearing capacity.
+The primary function of garage footings is to distribute the load of the structure over a larger area to prevent settling or shifting.
+This is especially useful if you are building on soft soil with low load-bearing capacity.

-Footings for garage under the foundation wall are continuous.
-This ensures that the load of the entire garage structure is distributed evenly along the perimeter.
+As garage footings under the foundation wall are continuous, they ensure the load of the entire garage structure is distributed evenly along the perimeter.

-In case of minor localized ground settlement, the entire footing, foundation and garage structure will settle uniformly.
-This will prevent cracks developing in the garage floor or walls.
+In case of minor localized ground settlement, the entire footing, foundation, and garage structure will settle uniformly.
+This will prevent cracks from developing in the garage floor or walls.

-Footings for garage placed below the frost line will shield the building from the ground movement due to the freeze thaw cycle.
+Moreover, footings are placed below the frost line to shield the building from ground movement due to the freeze-thaw cycle.

 Concrete footings are cast in a trench and are reinforced with rebars.
 The footings are anchored to the foundation, which in turn is anchored to the concrete beams or slab.